 Did you suffer illness or injury?

 I was the healthiest this year I’ve been in I can’t remember how long.
-Normally I get a head cold each winter – which usually coincides with a trip to Sydney and a visit to the office – but this year nothing.
+Normally I get a head cold each winter – which usually coincides with a trip to Sydney and a visit to the office – but for the second year in a row, nothing.
 Not even a sniffle.

 What was the best movie you saw all year?